Dalton Bancroft: Collegiate

 Cornell would look to build off their success in the 2024–25 season.
 Bancroft would once again raise his goal total, this time scoring 15 goals, which was second on the team.
 Cornell would enter the 2025 ECAC Hockey men's tournament as the No. 6 seed with a tough path to repeat.
 However, the Big Red didn't mind.
 After beating #11 Yale in the first round, they first upset #3 Colgate in two games in the quarterfinal, with Bancroft scoring a goal and assist in the clinching game.
 They would then beat No. 1 Quinnipiac in overtime, with Bancroft assisting on the game-winner, to advance to the finals for the second season in a row.
 Cornell would beat Clarkson 3–1 to win their second straight ECAC title, and once again clinching an auto-bid to the 2025 NCAA Tournament.
 Cornell entered the tournament as the second-lowest season, at No. 15.
 They would draw an opening round game against #2 Michigan State as heavy underdogs.
 However, Bancroft and the Big Red didn't care, as with ten seconds remaining, the Big Red scored the go-ahead goal to upset the Spartans, advancing to the second round to play Boston University.
 The Big Red would drag the Terriers to overtime, where they would fall 3-2 and end the cinderella run.

 Professional

 After Cornell's elimination from the NCAA Tournament, Bancroft became a highly touted free agent.
-On April 3, 2025, Bancroft signed a one-year entry-level contract with the Boston Bruins, and would report to their AHL affiliate, the Providence Bruins for the rest of the season on an amateur tryout.
+On April 3, 2025, Bancroft signed a one-year entry-level contract with the Boston Bruins of the National Hockey League (NHL), and would report to their American Hockey League (AHL) affiliate, the Providence Bruins for the rest of the season on an amateur tryout.

 After five games with the Bruins, on April 21, 2025, Bancroft was released from his ATO with the Bruins, returning to Cornell to finish out the academic year.
 He scored one goal in the five games.

+Bancroft entered his first professional season hoping to produce offensively with Providence, but was unable to do so.
+Through 34 games with the P-Bruins, Bancroft only managed to score a goal and an assist.
+On March 12, 2026, ahead of the 2026 AHL trade deadline, Bancroft was traded to the Nashville Predators, alongside Massimo Rizzo, in exchange for Navrin Mutter.
+In 15 games with Nashville's AHL affiliate, the Milwaukee Admirals, Bancroft scored four assists.
+He went scoreless in two playoff games before the Admirals were eliminated by the Manitoba Moose.

+After the season, the Predators did not extend a qualifying offer to Bancroft, making him an unrestricted free agent.
+On September 21, 2026, Bancroft joined the Lehigh Valley Phantoms on a professional tryout agreement.